AbelSovico/simple-note-app/README.md

- example project for devsop using simple web tools, cloudbuild configuration and database
+ example project for devsop using simple web tools, cloudbuild configuration blueprint and database